 Light

-Daily, photosynthetically active radiation (PAR) was estimated from flourescein decay rate over a twenty-four hour period following methods in Warren et al. Flourescein dyes were prepared by diluting to 400 g L-1 with DI water and buffering with 40 g L-1 of aquarium salt.
+Daily, photosynthetically active radiation (PAR) was estimated from fluorescein decay over a twenty-four hour period following methods in Warren et al. Fluorescein dyes were prepared by diluting to 400 g L-1 with DI water and buffering with 40 g L-1 of aquarium salt.
 Once the dye was prepared, we filled 3.7 mL glass vials and stored them in the dark until deployment.
-At each study reach hree replicate vials were deployed every five meters, and retrieved twenty-four hours later.
-Because flourescence of fluorescein changes with temperature (Bechtold, Rosi-Marshall, Warren, & Cole (2012)), vials were left in the dark until they reached room temperature.
-Flouresence was then measured using a flourometer (Turner Designs, San Jose, California), and the twenty-four hour decay rate was converted to daily photosynthetically active radiation (PAR) using the relationship in (D. R. Warren, Collins, Purvis, Kaylor, & Bechtold (2017)).
+At each study reach three replicate vials were deployed every five meters on the stream bed, and retrieved twenty-four hours later.
+Because fluorescence of fluorescein changes with temperature (Bechtold, Rosi-Marshall, Warren, & Cole (2012)), vials were left in the dark until they reached room temperature.
+Fluorescence was then measured using a fluorometer (Turner Designs, San Jose, California), and the twenty-four hour decay rate was converted to daily photosynthetically active radiation (PAR) using the relationship in (D. R. Warren, Collins, Purvis, Kaylor, & Bechtold (2017)).

 Chlorophyll a

 In each study reach, three ceramic tiles (15 cm x 15cm) were placed every 10 meters and left for 4 weeks before they were collected to allow periphyton communities to establish.
 Tiles were placed in riffle sections at a depth of 10-25 cm to keep them from silting over.
 All tiles were deployed in mid-July, and the tiles were deployed at the control and treatment reaches of each stream at the same time to keep within unit measures consistent.
-After collection, tiles were kept in the dark, submerged in water for two hours to avoid potential photosasturation issues with the in situ chlorophyll a measurements Chlorophyll a (abbreviated as Chla for the remainder of this text) concentrations were then quantified using a BenthoTorchTM (BBE Moldaenke GmbH), a portable field instrument used for the quantification of chlorophyll a fluorescence on different substrates.
+After collection, tiles were kept in the dark, submerged in water for two hours to avoid potential photosaturation issues with the in situ chlorophyll a measurements.
+Chlorophyll a (abbreviated as Chla for the remainder of this text) concentrations were then quantified using a BenthoTorchTM (BBE Moldaenke GmbH), a portable field instrument used for the quantification of chlorophyll a fluorescence.

 Benthic Invertebrate Sampling